 - Mix 1 tablespoon of ground flaxseed with 3 tablespoons of water in a small bowl.
 Let it sit for at least 10 minutes until it gels up and becomes a flax egg.

 - Mix all of the dry ingredients in a large mixing bowl (almond flour and oat flour).

 - Add all of the wet ingredients to a smaller bowl and mix thoroughly.
 Add the flax egg as well when it is ready.

 - Pour wet ingredients into the large bowl with the dry ingredients and mix thoroughly.
 You will need to use your hands to mix it well.

-- Roll dough into balls (approximately 2 tbsp each) and place on a baking sheet lined with parchment paper.
+- Roll dough into balls (approximately 2 tablespoon each) and place on a baking sheet lined with parchment paper.

 - Gently press down with fingers and/or fork.